Welcome to today's edition of the Rush 24-7 podcast.

 If it's the law of the land, they set about trying to change it or bully people into not living accordingly or what have you.

-Last night, CNN Tonight, Don Lemon interviewing Trump and during a discussion about NBC dropping Trump and Macy's dropping Trump.
+Last night, CNN tonight, Don Lemon interviewing Trump and during a discussion about NBC dropping Trump and Macy's dropping Trump.

 By the way, CERTA mattresses are the latest, is the latest.

-Trump has a mattress line and CERTA makes it and sells it.
+And CERTA makes it and sells it.

 And they have announced that at the end of their deal with Trump, at the end of this year, they are getting rid of Trump.